stillwater-sc/universal/playground/README.md

-# examples/dspDigital Signal Processing examples# How to buildThe examples are automatically build by cmake.# FIR filterThis is a Finite Impulse Response filter using posits that are custom fitted to an AD converter acquisition pipeline.
-It is a demonstration of the benefits of custom posit configurations and the simples example of error-free execution.
+# Playground

+Skeleton programs to experiment with different aspects of the number systems, their APIs, and their use cases.

+# How to build

+The playground is automatically build by cmake.
+If you simply add a .cpp file in the playground directory and rerun cmake, your cpp will become a new playground program.